 Martin Nelisse was born in Rotterdam, the Netherlands in 1968.
 He received his master's degree in electrical engineering from Eindhoven Technical University in 1992.
 He joined TNO in Delft, the Netherlands in 1990 to work in the field of system architectures and communication protocols for distributed real-time embedded computer systems.
 In 2007 he joined the team of top-technologists within TNO Science & Industry.
 In 2009 he left TNO and worked as an innovater & embedded systems specialist for wireless sensor networks at Agis Automatisering.
 After that he worked as a system architect/engineer at Indes New Business in the area of active assistive devices.
 Since 2011 he is working as a system/software designer of medical devices/software at the University Medical Center Utrecht.

-His research interests include system architecture, hardware/software integration, communication protocols, field busses, wired & wireless networks, software/firmware design & development of device drivers, kernels and applications for microprocessors, microcontrollers and digital signal processors.
-He is involved in applying these techniques in areas like active-noise control, rehabilitation, data acquisition & presentation systems, industrial automation, automotive/telematics/fieldbus/GPS applications, ultrasound applications and wireless/intelligent sensor networks.
+His research interests include system architecture, hardware/software integration, medical software, communication protocols, field busses, wired & wireless networks, software/firmware design & development of device drivers, kernels and applications for microprocessors, microcontrollers and digital signal processors.
+He is involved in applying these techniques in areas like active-noise control, rehabilitation, data acquisition & presentation systems, industrial automation, automotive/telematics/fieldbus/GPS applications, ultrasound applications, wireless/intelligent sensor networks and medical devices/software.